matiasmolinas/evolving-agents/README.md

 1.  **High-Level Goal Execution:** Interact with the system via goals given to the `SystemAgent`, which then handles the "how" (planning, component management, execution).
 2.  **Internal Orchestration:** Complex workflows (design -> generate -> process -> execute) are managed *internally* by the `SystemAgent`, abstracting the mechanics.
-3.  **Semantic Capability Network:** `SmartAgentBus` creates a dynamic network where agents discover and interact based on function, not fixed names, via capability requests.
+3.  **Dual-Bus Architecture:** The `SmartAgentBus` clearly separates **System Bus** operations (management, registration, discovery) from **Data Bus** operations (capability requests, inter-agent communication), providing clarity and control.
 4.  **Deep Component Lifecycle Management:** Beyond creation, the `SmartLibrary` and evolution tools support searching, reusing, versioning, and adapting components intelligently.
-5.  **Agent-Driven Ecosystem:** The `SystemAgent` isn't just a script runner; it's a `ReActAgent` using its own tools to manage the entire process, including complex workflow execution when needed.
+5.  **Agent-Driven Ecosystem:** The `SystemAgent` isn't just a script runner; it's a `ReActAgent` using its own tools to manage the entire process, including complex workflow execution and component evolution.
 6.  **True Multi-Framework Integration:** Provides abstractions (`Providers`, `AgentFactory`) to treat agents from different SDKs as first-class citizens.
+7.  **Self-Improvement Capability:** The system is designed to analyze and potentially improve its own components, as demonstrated in the `evolve_smart_library.py` example.

 ## Key Concepts